RE3CON/Dunstall-Hub/README.md

 Bangladesh No PayPal Business "UK Agency Status" for high-paying contracts Turkey PayPal License Ban "UK Mirror" for Etsy/eBay sellers

-## Strategic Conclusion
-​The Dunstall Hill infrastructure is a prototype for the future of transnational financial crime.
-By internalizing every component of the fraud stack—from identity verification via HopeTex to technical development via Geek Axon and payment processing via Net Fusion—the syndicate has automated the creation of "trust."
-Disruption must focus on these anchor nodes rather than disposable retail fronts, as the network is currently adding 2-4 new LTDs daily at this address to maintain redundancy.

 ## Anchor Node Analysis: The HopeTex Verification Loop
 ​The group has effectively hijacked the UK's trust mechanism by registering HopeTex Limited (14684061) as an Authorised Corporate Service Provider (ACSP) supervised by HMRC.
 HopeTex performs "identity verification" for other members of the syndicate, creating a closed loop of circular trust.
 ​Key Verified Personnel (Pakistani Nationals):